 The chart is based on my own eye – large, round, with prominent double eyelids, and does not coincide with the Contour Area.
-I throw in tips for monolids and hooded lids as well!
+You can see if any of these 14 Asian eye shapes look like yours!

 The placement of eyeshadows can vary for different looks, but here is the basic breakdown of parts of the eye.

 I included pictures for every part of the eye instead of having just one complete picture with all the different parts outlined, simply because I always find it troublesome to read and refer to only one picture at the top all the time.
 Took me many hours to draw the outlines, but the result is definitely worth the effort.
 I’m sure you will find it more straightforward to understand too!

 While the Lid can be covered in just one eyeshadow color, it can also be divided it into vertical halves – inner 1/2, outer 1/2; or thirds – inner 1/3, middle 1/3 and outer 1/3.